1. What is the Stroll through History, Woodland, California?

 5. Where can a find a rest room?

-Rest rooms are available in the Woodland Opera House at Heritage Plaza, at the United Methodist Church at 2nd and North Streets, and as indicated on the Landmark Buildings self-guided tours page.
+Rest rooms are available in the Woodland Opera House at Heritage Plaza and as indicated on the Landmark Buildings self-guided tours page.

 6. What kind of food is available?